sumithkumar07/kairo/README.md

 # Kairo - AI Workflow Automation

 Kairo is a Next.js application designed to help users visually create, manage, and automate workflows with the assistance of AI.
-This feature-rich prototype includes an interactive visual editor, AI-driven workflow generation, a live debugging history, and a programmatic API for agent control.

-## Key Features

-*   **AI-Powered Workflow Generation**: Describe your desired automation in plain text, and Kairo's AI will draft an initial workflow for you on the canvas.
-*   **Visual Workflow Editor**: A drag-and-drop interface to build and modify workflows by connecting various functional nodes.
-*   **Node Library**: A collection of pre-built nodes for common tasks like HTTP requests, email sending, data parsing, AI tasks, conditional logic, loops, parallel execution, and more.
-*   **Live & Simulation Modes**: Test your workflows with mock data in "Simulation Mode" before switching to "Live Mode" for execution with real data and services.
-*   **AI Assistant Panel**: Get suggestions for next steps, explanations for existing workflows, and help with node configuration through a conversational chat interface.
-*   **Visual Run History & Debugging**: Review past workflow executions with a visual representation of the workflow, including the status of each node and the data that flowed through it.
-Re-run failed workflows with one click.
-*   **AI Agent Hub**: Configure your AI agent's skills (available tools/nodes), manage credentials securely, and get an API key to control the agent programmatically.
-*   **Cloud & Example Storage**: Save your workflows to your Supabase cloud database for persistent storage, or load pre-built example workflows to explore features.
-*   **Scheduled Workflows**: Trigger workflows based on a CRON schedule to automate recurring tasks.
+This repository contains the full source code for the Kairo platform.

 ## Technology Stack